openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `verified_claims_supported`: REQUIRED.
 Boolean value indicating support for `verified_claims`, i.e. the OpenID Connect for Identity Assurance extension.

 `trust_frameworks_supported`: REQUIRED.
 JSON array containing all supported trust frameworks.
+This array must have at least one member.

 `evidence_supported`: REQUIRED.
 JSON array containing all types of identity evidence the OP uses.
+This array may have zero or more members.

 `documents_supported`: REQUIRED when `evidence_supported` contains "document" or "id_document".
 JSON array containing all identity document types utilized by the OP for identity verification.